Histoire de Mr. Vieux Bois: Format

-The format consists of sequential pictures with captions, a.k.a. "text comics", rather than utilizing the staple of word-balloons, a convention that would later be developed in newspaper comic strips.
+Rather than utilizing speech balloons, the format consists of sequential pictures with captions, a.k.a. "text comics", which had been common in political cartoons since the 1770s.
 In Understanding Comics, comics theorist Scott McCloud says Töpffer's work is in many ways "the father of the modern comic".
 McCloud emphasizes Töpffer's use of "cartooning and panel borders" along with "the first interdependent combination of words and pictures seen in Europe".

 Töpffer described comics as a medium appealing particularly to children and the lower classes, and this is evident in the style of the work.
 It is notable that the story was never intended for publication but rather as an idle "diversion" for his close friends; however, the story achieved widespread popularity in several countries.

 Töpffer used a lithography method called autography, in which the pen draws on specially prepared paper, allowing a freer line than the engraving of the time.
 Autography lithographs also did not require the drawings to be flipped horizontally.